msachi/facn5-mentor/week5/week5-notes.md

 -- `.send()` and `.set()` methods are used to attach things to the request (body and headers, respectively)
 -- response is tested using `.expect()` (e.g. status code and headers) and within `t.end()`
 -- `res.text` is a string and `res.body` is a parsed object

+### Node shell workshop

+Bonus task: make your `ls` script display folders in a different colour than files